Threetwosevensixseven/nxtp/README.md

 ## *nxtp* Server

 The server is written in C# using .NET Core 3.0, and can be hosted on any Windows, Mac or linux computer.
-You may use the public server hosted by the Next team, or run your own private copy of the server on your PC, or a Raspberry Pi running Raspbian.
+You may use the public server hosted by the Next team, or run your own private copy of the server on your PC.
+You may also run the server on a Raspberry Pi running Raspbian.
+It is lightweight enough to run on a wifi-equipped Raspberry Pi Zero W.

 ## Project Status
 *nxtp* is currently in alpha testing.
 Please check back soon for details of how to use *nxtp* on your Next.
 If you have a GitHub account you can elect to be notified whenever there is a project release.